keen-on-design/vue-flash-message/README.md

 ```javascript
 Vue.use(VueFlashMessage, {method: 'iPreferQuickSilver'});
 ```
-You can also pass your custom template to component:
+You can also pass your custom template to the component:
 ```javascript
 const template = `
   <div